burlachenkok/exploring-python3/python3-note.md

 ## How Typical Compute Device is Working

-It's important at least to understand that computational devices do not execute code in [Java](https://www.java.com/), [C#](https://dotnet.microsoft.com/en-us/languages/csharp), [Matlab](https://www.mathworks.com/products/matlab.html), or [Python](https://www.python.org/).
+It's important to understand that computational devices do not execute code in [Java](https://www.java.com/), [C#](https://dotnet.microsoft.com/en-us/languages/csharp), [Matlab](https://www.mathworks.com/products/matlab.html), or [Python](https://www.python.org/).
 Compute devices (such as Central Processing Units and Graphical Processing Units) can not do it.
-The real computation devices execute binary code compiled in the form of Instruction Set Architecture(ISA), which connects software implementation with hardware implementation of electrical circuits that represent ISA functionality.
+The real computation devices execute binary code compiled in the form of Instruction Set Architecture (ISA), which connects software implementation with hardware implementation of electrical circuits that represent ISA functionality.

-A simplified CPU device has computation cores that execute arithmetic operations via reading arguments from memory or registers and writing results back to memory or registers.
-Virtual memory provides the scratch storage of input and output results for your process (and other processes running in the Operating System(OS)).
+A highly simplified (but still essential) view on CPU device is that it has computation cores that execute arithmetic operations via reading arguments from memory or registers and writing results back to memory or registers.
+Virtual memory provides the scratch storage of input and output results for your process and other processes running in the Operating System (OS).
 The control unit in the CPU controls the execution and operation of Electrical Components (developed by Electrical Engineers).
 Finer details about how CPU works in details can be obtained from *System Architecture*, and *Performace Engineering* courses and books.

 ## Programming Languages Taxonomy in CS